The core focus of the provision of healthcare for the people of Malaysia has shifted since the colonial era up to today.

-- The setting up private wing for full paying patients in public hospitals has only made the situation worst, as the remaining 30% specialist doctors in public hospitals are now given the option to serve in a private wing within the public hospitals building.
-These private wing further deteriorates the public facilities when well off full paying patients deprive the majority of working class Malaysians by demanding specialist doctors service with their thick wallets.
+- The setting up of private wing for full paying patients in public hospitals has only made the situation worst, as the remaining 30% specialist doctors in public hospitals are now given the option to serve in a private wing within the public hospitals building.
+These private wings further deteriorates the public facilities when well off full paying patients deprive the majority of working class Malaysians by demanding specialist doctors service with their thick wallets;

 - Privatization of the government medical store, has led to higher drug prices for the Hospitals, and they are forced to cut supply to manage their allocations;

 - Privatization of hospital essential services, such as cleaning, laundry, maintenance and security to private sub contractors have not only deprived the janitors and workers of their rights but also increased operational cost for the hospitals;

 - Lack of beds and facilities in government hospitals, unable to cater to the increasing number of patients.
-Patients in wards exceeding number of beds and staff capacity to provide quality care, Long queues for treatments , angiograms, surgeries.
-Increasing risk of in ward infections.
+Patients in wards exceeding number of beds and staff capacity to provide quality care, Long queues for treatments, angiograms, surgeries.
+Increasing the risk of in-ward infections;

 - Increasing cost of prosthetics and implants.
 Even though entry treatment for Malaysians in government hospitals is charged minimally, but cost of all other accessories and even some additional medications have to be borne by the patient and their families.
-The list of subsidized prosthetics and implants has not be updated for a long time, the patients have the burden the cost of these treatments.
+The list of subsidized prosthetics and implants has not been updated for a long time, the patients have the burden the cost of these treatments;

 - Health budget from government expenditure has been slashed continuously.
 This has to further deterioration of public healthcare services.

-The PSM puts forward a peoples first healthcare program, reverting back from the neoliberal mindset dominating our current policy makers and bureaucrats.
-We propose that;
+The PSM puts forward a people first healthcare program, reverting back from the neoliberal mindset dominating our current policy makers and bureaucrats.
+We propose the following;

 - Healthcare as right; thus, all are entitled to free quality healthcare in the public sector, leaving no one behind;

 - Increase the government healthcare budget to 4% of the GDP;